Vol Network

-The Vol Network is the radio and television network of the University of Tennessee Volunteers women's and men's sports teams known as the Vols and Lady Vols.
-Established in 1949 and since 2019, it has been operated by Learfield IMG College.
+The Vol Network is the radio and television network of the University of Tennessee Volunteers men's and women's sports teams known as the Vols and Lady Vols.
+The network was established in 1949, and since 2019, it has been operated by Learfield IMG College.

 It consists of two regional sports networks, about 67 radio stations (both AM and FM), as well as eight television stations across Tennessee, also serving varied portions of neighboring states, depending on the station and market.